Demolition (professional wrestling): Addition of Crush (1990–1991)

 Shortly after WrestleMania VI, the team quietly turned heel.
 This intensified when Brian Adams debuted in WWF and joined the team as Crush.
-In kayfabe it was claimed that this was a heinous scheme to gain a three-on-two advantage over other tag teams, but it was actually because Eadie had developed an allergy to shellfish (which he attributed to his frequent trips to Japan) which hospitalized him, and WWF owner and head booker Vince McMahon wanted to add a third member to the team just in case the illness put Eadie out of action for an extended period of time.
+In kayfabe it was claimed that this was a heinous scheme to gain a three-on-two advantage over other tag teams.
+(In reality, it was actually because Eadie had developed an allergy to shellfish which he attributed to his frequent trips to Japan, which hospitalized him, and WWF owner and head booker Vince McMahon wanted to add a third member to the team just in case the illness put Eadie out of action for an extended period of time.)

 Crush soon took a more active role, teaming with Smash while Ax faded into the background, becoming more of a manager.
 At this time Demolition used the "Freebird rule" to allow any two members to wrestle the matches.
 Smash and Crush defended the titles in the summer of 1990.
-On the July 28 edition of Saturday Night's Main Event, Smash and Crush defeated The Rockers (Shawn Michaels and Marty Jannetty) to retain the titles after Ax interfered on their behalf and attacked Michaels.
+On the July 28 edition of Saturday Night's Main Event, Smash and Crush defeated The Rockers (Shawn Michaels and Marty Jannetty) to retain the titles after Ax interfered on their behalf and scored the pin on Michaels.
 The next month at SummerSlam, however, Demolition lost the titles to the Hart Foundation in a two out of three falls match.
 In that match, Smash & Crush started, but Ax secretly came down later on to substitute himself into the match behind the referee's back.
 Ultimately, the Legion of Doom (Hawk and Animal), who had signed with the WWF a month earlier, interfered and snuffed out the deception.
 Demolition never recaptured the titles after this loss.

 As a result of the interference by LOD, Demolition began feuding with Hawk and Animal who would often be joined in six man matches by reigning WWF Champion The Ultimate Warrior.
 WWF commentators at the time would often claim that the team wearing the face paint would win whichever particular match they were broadcasting (Demolition, LOD and the Warrior all wore face paint).
 On the October 13 edition of Saturday Night's Main Event, Ax, Smash, and Crush lost to the Ultimate Warrior and LOD.

 Soon after, due to the Legion of Doom (L.O.D.) now being on the WWF roster, Demolition's popularity began to decline and they regained the managerial services of Mr. Fuji in the fall of 1990.
 At Survivor Series, The Perfect Team (Demolition and Mr. Perfect) was defeated by The Ultimate Warriors (the Ultimate Warrior, the "Texas Tornado" Kerry Von Erich, and the Legion of Doom).
 Shortly after, Ax left the WWF, with the on-air explanation being an order from kayfabe WWF President Jack Tunney that there could only be two members of Demolition.
 Smash and Crush were the two remaining members, and went on to primarily lose to teams such as the Rockers and the Legion of Doom.
 The team lost a match to Genichiro Tenryu and Koji Kitao at WrestleMania VII.